Chalarangelo/30-seconds-of-code/snippets/words.md

 tags: string,regexp,beginner
 ---

-Converts a given string into an array of words.
+Converts a given string into a list of words.

 - Use `re.findall()` with the supplied `pattern` to find all matching substrings.
 - Omit the second argument to use the default regexp, which matches alphanumeric and hyphens.